hai-vr/documentation/docs/products/prefabulous/vrm/add-arkit-to-blendshapeavatar.md

 The following describes a future component and is not available yet.
 :::

-Automatically links all Unified Expressions or ARKit-named blendshapes found in your meshes as ARKit-named BlendShapeClips into the [VRM BlendShapeAvatar asset](https://vrm.dev/en/univrm/blendshape/univrm_blendshape/#blendshapeavatar) used by your avatar [VRMBlendShapeProxy component](https://vrm.dev/en/univrm/blendshape/univrm_blendshape/#vrmblendshapeproxy).
+Automatically links all blendshapes found in your meshes which follow the Unified Expressions naming convention or ARKit naming convention, as ARKit-named BlendShapeClips into the [VRM BlendShapeAvatar asset](https://vrm.dev/en/univrm/blendshape/univrm_blendshape/#blendshapeavatar) used by your avatar [VRMBlendShapeProxy component](https://vrm.dev/en/univrm/blendshape/univrm_blendshape/#vrmblendshapeproxy).

 ## How to use